freemansion/CAT-Audio-Box/README.md

 Multi 'slot' audio recorder / player built on top of 'The Amazing Audio Engine' by Michael Tyson.

 Created to replace the multiple AVAudioRecorders I had in one of my apps.
-CAT-Audio-Box records and plays singular tracks in the same style as a traditional tape recorder, but benefits from the additional features / expandability of CoreAudio.
+CAT-Audio-Box records or plays one track at a time in the same style as a traditional tape recorder, but benefits from the additional features / expandability of CoreAudio.

 <h2>Features:</h2>
 <ul>